kaverimailari/AWS-Services/README.md

 # AWS-Services
-All AWS Services definitions available here
+All AWS Services definitions with detailed explanation available here.